ti54/Website/README.md

   * Images
   * Scripts
   * Stylesheets
-* html files for Finnish version
+* A folder for html files for Finnish version
-* html files for Swedish version
+* A folder for html files for Swedish version